mgoren/supersonic/README.md

 # When switching to live mode

+- Set sandbox mode to false in `configBasics`
 - Update Stripe/PayPal API key to production mode *ON GITHUB*
-- Set sandbox mode to false in `configBasics`
+- Make registration link live on homepage & navbar